theolivenbaum/resin/README.md

 ![alt text](https://github.com/kreeben/resin/blob/master/screenshot.PNG "I have an SSD.
 The index was warmed up prior to the query.")

 Less than a millisecond apparently.
+That's more than a couple of orders of magitude faster than Lucene.
 Here's what went down:

 	var timer = new Stopwatch();
 	using (var s = new Searcher(dir))